Azure/azure-search-vector-samples/docs/vector-search-quickstart.md

 ## Upload documents

-Use the [Add, Update, or Delete Documents](/docs/rest-api-reference/upload-documents.md) REST APi for this request.
+Use the [Add, Update, or Delete Documents](/docs/rest-api-reference/upload-documents.md) REST API for this request.

 For readability, the following example show a subset of documents and embeddings.
 The body of the Upload Documents request consists of 108 documents, each with a full set of embeddings for "titleVector" and "contentVector".